automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Acristavus.md

 # Acristavus
-## Description: This early hadrosaur lacked any ornamentation on its skull.
+## This early hadrosaur lacked any ornamentation on its skull.